From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

 Address: 3314-3568 W Central Ave, Lompoc, CA 93436

-Visitor Guideline: The commercial flower fields are private properties.
+- Visitor Guideline: The commercial flower fields are private properties.
 Walking into the fields is not allowed.
-You can park on the side of the road and take pictures from here.
+Yet you can park on the side of the road and take pictures from here.

 Read More About Flower Fields in California